 Providing education and training opportunities for low-income families that fight generational poverty and transform communities.

 The Alliance for Opportunity and Development (AOD) is a 501(c)(3), Christian, non-profit organization established in January 2012.
 Our mission is to provide education and training opportunities for low-income families that reduce poverty and transform communities.
-We currently serve the greater Huntsville, Alabama area.
+We currently serve the greater Huntsville, Alabama area as well as students in Aberdeen, Mississippi.
 AOD has four flagship programs:

-Mona Cato's scholarship will get her started on the road to earning a certificate in the Licensed Practical Nursing program at J.F.
+Mona Cato's scholarship is helping her earn a certificate in the Licensed Practical Nursing program at J.F.
 Drake State Technical College.
 Mona currently works with Alzheimer's patients as a nurse assistant at a local nursing home.

 For more about the Learn and Earn program, click here.